babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 ### Renames: Scoped Packages (`@babel/x`)

-Alright, we only just changed every single package for Babel again 😂..

 Here is a poll I did almost a year ago:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Thoughts on <a href="https://twitter.com/babeljs">@babeljs</a> using npm scoped packages for 7.0?</p>&mdash; Henry Zhu (@left_pad) <a href="https://twitter.com/left_pad/status/821551189166878722">January 18, 2017</a></blockquote>

 Back then, not a lot of projects used scoped packages, so most people didn't even know they existed.
 You may also have had to pay for a npm org account back then, while now it's free (and supports non scoped packages, too).
 The issues with searching for scoped packages are solved and download counts work.
 The only thing left is that some 3rd party registries still don't support scoped packages, and I think we are at a point where it seems pretty unreasonable to wait on that.

-If you want reasons why I prefer scoped packages:
+If you want reasons why we prefer scoped packages:

 - Naming is difficult: we won’t have to check if someone else decided to use our naming convention for their own plugin
 - Similarly, package squatting